rop-la/rop-la.github.io/en/_posts/2020-02-05-PolyUDF-universal-postgresql-udf-module-for-windows.markdown

 ---
 layout: post
-title:  "PostgreSQL universal UDF module for Windows"
+title:  "PolyUDF: Universal PostgreSQL UDF module for Windows"
 date:   2020-02-05 00:00:00 -0500
 categories: tools
 author: RoP Team
 lang: en
-lang-ref: polyudf-universal-udf-module-for-windows
+lang-ref: polyudf-universal-postgresql-udf-module-for-windows
 ---

 The tool we are releasing today implements some not so novel techniques but very cleaver for the purpose and not seen before in this specific use-case.